insilichem/dummyatoms/README.md

 5. Run

-	Press run and you will obtain the topology (.prmtop) and coordinates (.inpcrd) of your programm and some visualitation outputs (.mol2, .pdb)
+	Press Run and you will obtain the topology (.prmtop) and coordinates (.inpcrd) of your program and some visualization outputs (.mol2, .pdb)

-6. MD
-	You can use [@Plumme OpenMM GUI](https://github.com/miniaoshi/Plumme_OpenMM) to easily run the MD inputs you just created.

-## Get help

-If you have problems running `DummyAtoms`, feel free to ask by e-mail!
-Also, make sure to visit our main webpage at [http://www.insilichem.com](http://www.insilichem.com).